0xneelo/usdc_token_perps/Readme.md

 We formalized and compared the risk and capital structures of:

-- **Imperial** – a delta‑neutral, USDC‑backed perp protocol requiring LP deposits and a 4% OI backstop in USDC, yielding system leverage ≈0.8× and implying high required APR (80–150%) for USDC LPs given 30–50% expected protocol loss.
+- **Imperial** – a delta‑neutral, USDC‑backed perp protocol requiring LP deposits and a 4% OI backstop in USDC, yielding system leverage ≈0.8× and implying high required APR (80–150%) for USDC LPs given 30–50% expected protocol loss (driven largely by economically incentivized price manipulation attacks on low-cap tokens).

 - **Vibecaps** – a token‑backed, solver‑based perpetual model where SYMM inventory from projects/whales supports leverage of 5–10× without requiring structural USDC backstops.
 SYMM stakers already bear token risk and can rationally accept much lower explicit APR (5–10%).